typerandom/activity.js/README.md

 * Detects no window visibility.
 * Detects lost window focus.

+## Why use it?

+* Easily enable/disable features that only need to be active when a user is using your site.

 ## Installation

 Download [the script](https://raw.githubusercontent.com/typerandom/activity.js/master/dist/activity.min.js) and include it on your site: